ibm-cloud-docs/satellite/connector-create-endpoints.md

 # Creating and managing Connector endpoints
 {: #connector-create-endpoints}

-After creating a [Connector](/docs/satellite?topic=satellite-create-connector&interface=cli) and deploying a [Connector.
+After creating a [Connector](/docs/satellite?topic=satellite-create-connector&interface=cli) and deploying a [Connector agent](/docs/satellite?topic=satellite-run-agent-locally), you can create endpoints to manage the network between your {{site.data.keyword.satellitelong_notm}} location and services, servers, or apps that run outside of the location.
 {: shortdesc}